Krill Oil Vs Fish Oil. The Truths And The Untruths.

 However it’s quite possible to buy completely clean fish oil supplements.
-This is not because they are totally clean to begin with but it is because they have undergone rigorous decontamination processes, and the results have been checked by laboratory analysis.
+This is not because they are totally clean to begin with but it is because they have undergone rigorous decontamination processes, and the results have been checked by independent laboratory analysis.
 Before buying any Omega 3 supplements you should always check the certificate of analysis of the oil, which should always be made available to the public on the website.

 Many people are unaware that Krill oil undergoes no decontamination process.
 It is therefore untrue to say that Krill oil is free from contamination.